forem/admin-docs/docs/_managing-your-community/trusted-user-features.md

 - Flag a post to admins
 - Set the experience level of a post

-To upgrade a user status to "trusted", [follow these instructions](../admin/users/manage-user.md#user-status).

 ### Mod Center

 Once a user has the trusted status, they'll have access to the mod center by clicking the shield button on their nav bar.